It’s a three-way creature feature

 stupid that he didn’t swoop down to catch her, or at least make an attempt.

-Worst of all is that this sudden death scene has absolutely no barring on our
+Worst of all is that this sudden death scene has absolutely no bearing on our

 hero, she just plummets to her death, and Batman never once shows any sympathy